bgoldman/todo-backend-restify/api-blueprint.md

 **Returns**

-The requested Todo item, or a 404 Not Found error.
+The requested Todo object, or a 404 Not Found error.

++ Request Success (application/json)

 + Response 200 (application/json; charset=utf-8)